Playback speed

 Transcript

-Google's witness factory prompts a DoJ blast over paid influence
+Google's witness factory prompts a DoJ blast

 The antitrust trial drowned in Google Kool Aid yesterday as paid witnesses sought to paint it as a friend of everyday folk...